department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <br>
 <a class="usa-button-primary va-button-secondary" href="/gi-bill-comparison-tool/">GI Bill Comparison Tool</a>

-**Exception:** Programs at schools located in the United States that offer courses in a foreign country under contract with the Department of Defense don't qualify as foreign training.
-Likewise, year abroad and similar programs offered by schools in the United States don't qualify as foreign training.
+**Exception:** Programs at schools located in the United States that offer courses in a foreign country under contract with the Department of Defense don’t qualify as foreign training.
+Likewise, year abroad and similar programs offered by schools in the United States don’t qualify as foreign training.

 ### How do I get these benefits?